 1. Enhance Technology for Secure Remote Working

 Using FIDO2, your employees can authenticate themselves using their phones and a password.
 With this two-factor authentication process in place, simply observing an employee enter a password in a public place isn’t enough to gain access to your systems.
-You can bring this security enhancement to your organization with Password Station.
+You can bring this security enhancement to your organization with Password Management.

 Beyond using FIDO2, there are other ways to enhance security for remote employees.
 For instance, let’s say a senior executive is traveling and wants to access his or her corporate account.
 If that access fell into the wrong hands, you could be exposed to considerable risk.
 To reduce the likelihood of a problem, we recommend adding biometric authentication.
 Here’s the good news: you don’t have to issue fingerprint readers to your entire staff!
 Low-impact alternatives such as facial recognition and voice recognition are available.